nsmcbride/clinicaltrials/README.md

 | Complex Sequential Neural Network | 91.4% | 86.0% | 187s |

 ### Conclusion
-- Given additional resources, further analysis could help guide the design and implementation of clinical trials as well if provide a predictive model of ongoing study health and future study success.
+- Given additional resources, further analysis could help guide the design and implementation of clinical trials as well as provide a predictive model of ongoing study health and future study success.
 - A full retrospective analysis of study design and reported results could identify specific approaches associated with clinical trial success.
 - Snapshots of the comprehensive set of trial data at multiple time points during study planning and throughout implementation would improve predictive power and prevent data leakage.
 - Integration of additional data sources connecting the development of health interventions across multiple studies and ultimate product marketability would be instrumental for continued research.
-- NLP analysis of free-text fields, particularly in regard to detail protocol design and trial results may yield additional benefits.
+- NLP analysis of free-text fields, particularly regarding detailed protocol design and trial results may yield additional benefits.